MrSajidShaikh/animation_daily_task/README.md

 ## Drag & Drop Animation
 ## Description

-A Flutter-based drag-and-drop puzzle game designed to enhance users' visual recognition and matching skills.
-This engaging application allows users to match images with their corresponding names through an intuitive drag-and-drop interface.
+This engaging application is a Flutter-based drag-and-drop puzzle game designed to enhance users' visual recognition and matching skills.
+Through an intuitive drag-and-drop interface, users can match images with their corresponding names.

 ## Features
 - Interactive Drag-and-Drop: Seamlessly drag images and drop them into the correct target slots.